syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## Basic Shapes

 The Basic shapes are common shapes that are used to represent the geometrical information visually.
 To create basic shapes, the `type` of the node should be set as "basic".
-Its `shape` property can be set with any one of the inbuilts [basic shapes](/js/api/global "#BasicShapes").
+Its `shape` property can be set with any one of the inbuilts [Basic Shapes](/js/api/global#BasicShapes "Basic Shapes").
 The following code example illustrates how to create a basic shape.

 {% highlight js %}